phil-mansfield/shellfish/doc/resources.md

 the analyzed halos.
 If you find that you are getting significantly worse performance on your machine, [let me know](https://github.com/phil-mansfield/shellfish/issues).)

+**Note**: This is only true for isolated halos.
+Small halos which are close to clusters can take as long to analyze as the clusters themselves.
+The real figure of merit is how many particles are contained within 3*R200m, a value which is only loosely correlated with how many particles are contained within R200m.
+However, most halo catalogs do not contain this information.

 ##### Parallelism

 Shellfish will automatically detect the number of cores available to it on a single